Do you have the voice of authority and leadership when you speak? Here's how to sound like a leader who projects power and presence!

 Recently I worked with a client for whom vocal performance had become an overriding concern.
-She held a senior position in her company and held frequent meetings with her team.
+She held a senior position in her company and held frequent meetings with her global team.
 It had become apparent to her and her boss, however, that her speaking style was undermining confidence in her leadership.

-Supporting Your Breath for Speaking Power
+1. Support Your Breath for Speaking Power

-Balancing Your Sound to Achieve Authority
+2. Balance Your Sound to Achieve Authority

-As you might imagine, you shouldn't speak entirely with either of these approaches because of the above limitations.
-Rather, you need a balance between head and chest voice.
+As you might imagine, you shouldn't speak entirely with either of these voices.
+You need a balance between head and chest voice.
 That's what I worked on with my recent client.
-The idea was to display her intelligence and flexibility, while at the same time demonstrating her experience and authority.
+The aim was to show her intelligence and flexibility, linked to experience and authority.
 And she needed a more forceful voice that commanded attention.

-Coloring Your Voice for Maximum Expressiveness
+3. Color Your Voice for Maximum Expressiveness

 Finally, when you have enough breath support to power and sustain your voice, and you're speaking with a mature and balanced sound, you can go for the gold.
 It's time to develop a vocal style that uses the full color palette of the emotions.

+To get there, practice passages from fiction and poetry, which offer the greatest range of emotions to be expressed vocally.
+And listen to audio books read by voice actors, the performers par excellence in this field.
 The above techniques will help lend you the voice of authority.
 Learn to use them and feel comfortable with them, as you inspire and influence those who look to you as a leader.

 You should follow me on Twitter here.